vencolini/ctxforge/docs/README.md

 - **Quality improves:** Pitfalls prevented across team
 - **Handoffs smooth:** State snapshots enable continuation

+## Important: LLM Quality Dependency

+⚠️ **This framework works non-deterministically** and depends heavily on your LLM's capabilities:

+- **High-quality LLMs** (Claude 3.5+, GPT-4+, Gemini Pro, etc.) will follow instructions consistently and produce excellent results
+- **Lower-quality models** may ignore directives, skip steps, or produce inconsistent output
+- **Your mileage will vary** based on the specific LLM and version you're using

+**Best results with**: Claude Code, advanced ChatGPT, Gemini CLI, or other high-capability LLM interfaces.

 ## Compatibility

 ### LLM Tools Supported